 Figure 4: Data categories included in the measurement of source memory.
 Trials were marked based on the behavioral condition and the subject’s response and used to calculate source discrimination (source d’).

 Figure 5: Effect of mindfulness meditation on theta power.
 Theta power for the mindfulness meditation experimental and the waitlist control group for the pre-training compared to the post-training experimental session.
 (A) Time-frequency spectrograms across times and frequencies in a right frontal channel.
 (B) Time-frequency spectrograms across times and frequencies in a left parietal channel.
-(C) Theta power across all channels from 10001500 ms and differences from pre-training to post-training.
+(C) Theta power across all channels from 1000–1500 ms and differences from pre-training to post-training.
 (C) Black * marks analyzed channels in right frontal and left parietal regions.
 Color scale: decibel change from pre-stimulus baseline and p-value of pre-training to post-training differences.
 This figure has been modified from Nyhus et al.60.

 Figure 6: Correlation between changes in FFMQ and theta power.
 Correlation between the average difference in theta power between pre-training and post-training for hits and correct rejections in right frontal channels and the difference in FFMQ Describe scores between pre-training and post-training.
 This figure has been modified from Nyhus et al.60.